 Viktoria Romanova was born in Kharkov, Ukraine and grew up in Khabarovsk, USSR.
 Since her early age Viktoria was interested in fine art and music.
-Painting and drawing were everyday activities and she always wanted to be an artist.
+Painting and drawing were everyday activities and she always wanted to be a professional artist.
 She received a B.F.A. from Art and Graphic Department of Pedagogical University of Khabarovsk in 1995.
 Her teaching career began in 1992 where she founded and operated a private art school “Rainbow” for children and young adults.
 In 2002, Viktoria moved to the United States where she had a chance to study her passion - Color.
 Between the years of 2009 - 2016, she studied at the Art Center College of Design in Pasadena, CA where she mainly focused on “Color and Light “ and “Color Composition."
 While there, she completed a large project for Mee Industries Inc. that consists of a number of paintings portraying urban landscapes and abstract compositions.

-Viktoria exhibits her artwork in many galleries, museums and venues around Southern California that includes San Luis Obispo Museum of Art, The Latino Art Museum, The Neutra Museum Gallery, Oceanside Museum of Art, Lancaster Museum of Art and History (MOAH), The Huntington Gardens and Library and The Senate’s 10th Biennial California Art Collection at the Capitol building in Sacramento.
+Viktoria exhibits her artwork in many galleries, museums and venues around Southern California that includes San Luis Obispo Museum of Art, The Latino Art Museum, The Neutra Museum and Gallery, Oceanside Museum of Art, Lancaster Museum of Art and History (MOAH), The Huntington Gardens and Library and The Senate’s 10th Biennial California Art Collection at the Capitol building in Sacramento.
 In 2018 Viktoria participated in the International Exhibition BIENNALE AUSTRIA “ Blue, bleu, blau, blu” in Wien.
 Currently Los Angeles Art Association Gallery 825 represents her artwork.